elad-luz/selenium-python-saucedemo/README.md

 ﻿# selenium-python-soucedemo
-UI Test Automation using Selenium with Python on soucedemo web-site:
+This Project is using Selenium with Python, to perform UI Test Automation on SauceDemo.com website:

 1. UI test for performing a simple flow-Scenario (using Selenium + Python).
 2. Project demonstrates the ability to make UI automation on website.
-    - I tried to follow the Page Object Model (POM) Architecture, including: a Base-Page, Page Class and Test Cases.
+    - I follow the Page Object Model (POM) Architecture, including: a Base-Page, Page Class and Test Cases.

 ## Overview